 For the risk predictions scores, Score 1 consisted of GRACE score and Eitel CMR risk score parameters (LVEF≤47%, acute MI size ≥19% LV and MVO>1.4% LV).
 MVO was replaced by IMH (presence or absence) in Score 2 (GRACE score, LVEF≤47%, acute MI size ≥19% LV and IMH).
 Score 3 consisted of GRACE score, LVEF≤45% (rounded to the nearest 5% for simplicity) and presence of IMH only.

 In the derivation cohort, the scores were assessed using multivariable binary logistic regression analysis and predicted probabilities for each score were generated to construct receiver operating characteristics (ROC) curves.
 C-statistics (area under the curve) were used to assess the discriminatory power of the risk prediction models and the ROC curves were compared using the method by De Long et al(25).
 In order to avoid over-fitting of the model, care was taken not to exceed the ratio of 10 events per variable included in the final model, which is the widely accepted minimum criterion(26).
+To test for non-inferiority between the Score 1 and Score 3, the non-inferiority threshold for the difference in area-under-the-curve between the 2 scores was set at ±0.10.

 In the validation cohort, discrimination was assessed using the C-statistic for Score 3 to predict the 1-year composite outcome of all-cause death, non-fatal myocardial infarction and new congestive cardiac heart failure.
-Calibration was assessed by dividing the patient population into 6 groups and plotting the predicted probability against the observed percentage of 1-year composite endpoints.
+Calibration was assessed by dividing the patient population into 6 groups based upon the magnitude of the derived risk score and plotting the predicted probability against the observed percentage of 1-year composite endpoints.
 The Hosmer–Lemeshow test was applied to determine goodness of fit.
 Kaplan-Meier curves were used to assess survival up to 5 years per group as stratified by the non-contrast CMR risk score and were compared using log-rank tests.
-The incidence of all-cause death, non-fatal myocardial infarction and new congestive cardiac heart failure up to 5 years per CMR risk score group was performed using Cox proportional hazards regression (with censoring of data to the date of occurrence of the primary endpoint, lost to follow-up, withdrawal from the study or at 5 years) and the hazard ratios (HRs) were computed with 95% confidence interval.
+The incidence of all-cause death, non-fatal myocardial infarction and new congestive cardiac heart failure during the follow-up period per CMR risk score group was analyzed using Cox proportional hazards regression (with censoring of data to the date of occurrence of the primary endpoint, lost to follow-up, withdrawal from the study) and the hazard ratios (HRs) were computed with 95% confidence interval.
 Adjusted HRs were also calculated after accounting for GRACE score (low/ intermediate risk: GRACE score <128; high risk: GRACE score ≥128).
 All statistical tests were two-tailed, and P<0.05 was considered statistically significant.

 Results